Nichole Griffiths – HOA Board, Pool Liaison

 In case of a Medical Emergency Contact 911

-If someone is violating the pool rules, or there is an immediate concern please send a text to the board at 469-294-3440.
-This number is for texting only, calls will not be answered and the voicemail is not checked.
+If someone is violating the pool rules, or there is an immediate concern please send an email to the board at firstname.lastname@example.org

 For less urgent or non-safety related issues:

 Pool Monitor Program Info:

 The pool is for all of us to enjoy and as a neighborhood we can all help!
 We have implemented a new Pool Monitor Program to help us make sure the rules are being followed.
 This is a very easy program to participate in if you spend any time at the pool.
 There are no schedules or sign ups, you simply bring an ID Badge and Lanyard with you to the pool to identify yourself as a pool monitor and you send the board a text if you have any issues.
 That’s it!
 Please click here for more information and to fill out the online application.